omakoto/zenlog/README.md

     - With the default installation you can do it with simply pressing `ALT+1` on the command line.

  - "What was the output of `lsusb` command I ran a month ago?"
-    - Zenlog keeps log files in such a way it's easy to find out a specific output, with meta-information such as the directory it was executed in, the git branch, the execution time, etc.
+    - Zenlog keeps log files in such a way that it's easy to find out a specific output, with meta-information such as the directory it was executed in, the git branch, the execution time, etc.

  - The previous command output had an HTTP link.
 I want to open it in the browser.
-   - Zenlog provides various commands that can be used in scripts.
+   - Zenlog provides various commands to access the output of previous commands, to help write a script like this.

-The primary target shell is Bash 4.4 or later (Zenlog requires the `PS0` (aka preexec) hook added in Bash 4.4), but any shell with similar syntax an a pre-exec hook should work with zenlog.
+The primary target shell is Bash 4.4 or later (Zenlog requires the `PS0` (aka preexec) hook added in Bash 4.4), but any shell with similar syntax with a pre-exec hook should work with zenlog.
 It comes with an installation script that supports both Bash and Zsh.

 # How it works